tonybranfort/filter-objects/README.md

   // test using default options for housetrained; tail.color using reg exp match {'housetrained':{}, 'tail.color': {regExpMatch: true}}
   ```

+__CAUTION:__ Every nested object property to be tested must be included in `propsToTest` if they are to be tested discretely; ie, properties to be tested are __not__ cascaded into nested objects.
+For example: if the target object is `{name: 'fido',paws: {count: 4, color: 'black'}}`, including 'paws' in `propsToTest` does _not_ test paws.count and paws.color.
+It simply will test the object {count:4, color: 'black'} using the test properties you have established so if it is a regExp test and the pattern object is {paws:'.\*color.\*'}, it _will_ match because the object is simply converted to a string.
+To test the properties in paws, include 'paws.count' and 'paws.color' specifically in `propsToTest`.

 ### <a name="options" />options
 An object used to set the option values for match and filter functions.